akashm776/otco/README.md

 This stability summary only covers epochs 30–50; earlier mixed training was more volatile, including the epoch-29 Text → Image wobble.

 For adaptive gated, the best checkpoint reaches 1.44%, but the epoch-50 checkpoint falls to 1.32%.
+Cached-pool gated reaches the best observed result at 1.48%, but should also be analyzed for best-vs-final behavior.
 This means checkpoint selection matters.
-The next analysis should compare epoch-to-epoch variance and best-vs-final behavior across the gated run once a clean parsed table is available.
+The next analysis should compare epoch-to-epoch variance across the gated and cached-pool runs once clean parsed tables are available.

 ---